spiarh/monitoring-doc/README.md

 **Nginx Ingress Controller**

-Deploying Nginx Ingress Controller allows us to provide TLS termination to our services and to provide basic authentication to Prometheus Expression browser URL.
+Deploying Nginx Ingress Controller allows us to provide TLS termination to our services and to provide basic authentication to Prometheus Expression browser/API.

 We have two networking configuration possible: